apache/datafusion-ballista/docs/source/user-guide/deployment/kubernetes.md

   under the License.
 -->

-# Deploying Ballista with Kubernetes
+# Deploying kapot with Kubernetes

-Ballista can be deployed to any Kubernetes cluster using the following instructions.
+kapot can be deployed to any Kubernetes cluster using the following instructions.
 These instructions assume that you are already comfortable managing Kubernetes deployments.

-The Ballista deployment consists of:
+The kapot deployment consists of:

 - k8s deployment for one or more scheduler processes
 - k8s deployment for one or more executor processes
 - k8s service to route traffic to the schedulers
-- k8s persistent volume and persistent volume claims to make local data accessible to Ballista
+- k8s persistent volume and persistent volume claims to make local data accessible to kapot
 - _(optional)_ a [keda](http://keda.sh) instance for autoscaling the number of executors

 ## Testing Locally